Accelerated First-Order Optimization under Nonlinear Constraints: Accelerated Gradient Flow

 We note that if $x$ is in the interior of the feasible set, $I_x$ is empty, and therefore \eqref{eq:mde1} reduces to \eqref{eq:diff1}.
 This means that \eqref{eq:mde1} generalizes \eqref{eq:diff1} from the unconstrained case to the constrained case by including the constraint $\gamma_i^+ + \epsilon \gamma_i^- \in N_{\mathbb{R}_{\leq 0}} (-\diff \lambda_i)$, which, as we will discuss below, describes the discontinuities of $u$ via Newton's impact law and imposes the velocity constraint $u(t)\in V_\alpha(x(t))$, whenever $u(t)$ exists.

 It is important to note that \eqref{eq:mde1} is understood in the sense of integration: For any compact time interval $[t_0,t_1]$, \eqref{eq:mde1} defines the difference $u(t_1)^+-u(t_0)^-$, which is obtained by integrating $\diff u$ from $t_0$ to $t_1$; similarly, the difference $x(t_1)^+-x(t_0)^-$ is obtained by integrating $u(t) \dt$.
 This means that \eqref{eq:mde1} has a very natural discretization, which will be discussed in the next paragraph.
-The last two paragraphs describe the interpretation of \eqref{eq:mde1} in terms of its smooth and non-smooth components.
+The second and the third paragraphs describe the interpretation of \eqref{eq:mde1} in terms of its smooth and non-smooth components.
 Formal convergence results in continuous and discrete time will be derived in Sec.~\ref{Sec:ConvAnal}.

 \paragraph{Discretization of \eqref{eq:mde1}:} The measure-differential inclusion \eqref{eq:mde1} lends itself to the following discretization: $\diff u=u_{k+1}-u_k$, $\dt = T_k$, $\diff \lambda_i=\Lambda_{ki}$, $\gamma_i^+=\gamma_i(x_{k},u_{k+1})$, $\gamma_i^-=\min\{0,\gamma_i(x_k,u_k)\}$, where $T_k>0$ is the step size.\footnote{The $\min$ in $\gamma_i^-$ ensures $u_{k+1} \in V_\alpha(x_k)$, which is not automatically satisfied in discrete time.} This yields